POINTS TO PONDER

 ARCHIVES

-This is where we compile previous
+This is where we compile previous Points to Ponder.

 "I am a guide.
 I guide them where they need or want to go or grow.
 I share where I have been that they need or want.
 We help each other to find the way.
 I have guides, too.
 Some have got it and some don't.
 We are a guide entity--same wisdom.